ishiikurisu/BulletHellJam2021/README.md

 - [x] Draw HUD indicating how many lives and the cooldown for star power
 - [x] Allow player to die from taking too many bullets
 - [x] Allow player to use star power every 10 seconds for a given amount of time
-- [ ] Allow player to kill enemies by using star power
+- [x] Allow player to kill enemies by using star power

 I should also change the bullets speed from a number to a function.
 This way, I can change their trajectory over time.

+#### 2021-04-17

+Today I would like to turn that into an actual game that I can improve over time.
+This means:

+- [ ] Implement splash screen
+- [ ] Implement tutorial
+- [ ] Implement level counter screen
+- [ ] Allow players to start next level
+- [ ] Implement credits screen

 ### Specs